docs4class/Turner2022/index.Rmd

 **Friday, July 1, 2022**

 - LEISURELY Breakfast at the hotel
-- Lake day on Lake Hartwell 10 AM to 4 PM
+- Lake day on Lake Hartwell 10 AM to 4 PM (Fun fact: you have the chance to sit where the photo below was taken!)
-- Optional Group dinner, location TBD
+- Optional Group dinner at hotel

 We have a herd of kid and adult size lifejackets, **but if you have access to lifejackets, please bring them.** We would like for everyone to wear them. **The lake will be very, very busy this weekend** – this will be the busiest day of the year at the lake.
 Also, don't where I really nice bathing suit, as all the boats on the lake will kick up the mud and give a nice permanent orange tint whatever you wear!